SchoolListit/SchoolListIt-Platform/README.md

 Students need help staying on track with a wider sphere of support.

-Families new to Homeschooling need attendance, testing, and transcripts.
+Families new to Homeschooling need mentoring, attendance, testing, and transcripts.

 ## SchoolListIt
-### What (School Assignments) are due and when, for any school, anywhere, no matter how you school
+### what schoolwork is due and when, for any school, anywhere, no matter how you school

 As a working mom and I built SchoolListIt out of necessity.
 I have two school aged children, a job, and a baby.
 Like many now, I work from home.
 Daycare is either closed or not feasible, and fear of the virus prevents hiring in-home childcare.
 Successfully keeping my students on track with schoolwork is overwhelming.
 Maintaining and improving Education in this new Reality is of utmost importance.